How To Delete All Attachments in iMessage

-- Locate the Audio Messages and Video Messages sections
+- Locate the Audio Messages and tap Expire under each one.

-- Select Never if you want to start saving audio and video messages again
+- Select After 2 minutes, or s elect Never if you want to start saving audio and video messages again.

 This is another cool way to clear space on your iPhone or iPad.
 It’s also a nice feature to have activated if you’re afraid of being bombarded with spam or cheesy birthday messages.
 It saves you the trouble of having to manually dig through the logs to see what’s taking up too much storage capacity.